Police: Vehicle strikes several pedestrians on London road

+LONDON (AP) - The Muslim Council says a van has "run over worshippers" leaving the Finsbury Park mosque in London.

-Police say a vehicle struck pedestrians on a road in north London, leaving several casualties and one person has been arrested.
+Police earlier said a vehicle had struck several pedestrians early Monday morning and one person had been arrested.

 No other details were immediately available.